wp-plugins/open-menu/readme.txt

 6. Deals and Coupon Widget / Shortcode

 == Changelog ==
+= 1.6.15 =
+* Support for Wordpress 3.5.2
+* Updated the render class to fix issues with currency symbol for some European countries

 = 1.6.14 =
 * Added the new Group Break rendering option to display a 2-coumn display with a hard break between groups